DEEP VEIN THROMBOSIS OVERVIEW

 An inherited thrombophilia is frequently present in people with a venous blood clot (ie, thrombus).
 For example, deficiencies of antithrombin, protein C, or protein S can be found in approximately 5 percent of patients who have had a venous blood clot and are less than 50 years of age.
 Other factors, such as factor V Leiden or the prothrombin gene mutation, are found in up to 5 percent of otherwise healthy Caucasians and can occur in approximately 20 to 25 percent of people with a venous blood clot.
 Venous thrombosis is infrequent before adolescence in people with inherited thrombophilia.

 If a person is found to have a DVT and there is no known medical condition or recent surgery that could have caused the DVT, it is possible that an inherited condition is the cause.
 This is especially true in people with a family member who has also experienced a DVT or pulmonary embolism.
-In these cases, testing for an inherited thrombophilia may be recommended (see 'Finding the cause of venous thrombosis' below).
+In these cases, testing for an inherited thrombophilia may be recommended.
+However, finding an inherited thrombophilia does not change the way that doctors treat the venous thromboembolism, and may not increase the chance of the blood clot coming back.
+(See 'Finding the cause of venous thrombosis' below.)

 Elevated clotting factors — Having an increased level of one or more factors involved in blood clotting, such as factor VIII, increases the risk of a blood clot.